Incentive compensation within companies: a powerful motivating factor that needs to be managed

 These software solutions can also reduce the time taken to make adjustments, which is critical for operators responsible for calculating bonuses and for whom the deadline for the payroll changeover is a major constraint.

-Setting precise and fair objectives
+Setting precise and fair sales targets

-Why is objective-setting a complex process?
+Why is sales target setting a complex process?

 pilotage rémunération variable complexe-1